-Note: The Paging area size is set in the DECT tab of the System settings menu (see section 6.5.1).
-The assignment between RFPs and paging areas can be changed in the Paging areas menu (see section 6.7.2).
+Note: The Paging area size is set in the DECT tab of the System settings menu (see section 7.7).
+The assignment between RFPs and paging areas can be changed in the Paging areas menu (see section 7.7.4).

 - Preferred synchronization source: Activate this checkbox if the RFP should be used as synchronization source for the other RFPs in the cluster.
-For background information on RFP synchronization see section 8.2. - Reflective environment: Within areas containing lot of reflective surfaces (e.g. metal or metal coated glass) in an open space environment the voice quality of a DECT call can be disturbed because of signal reflections which arrive on the DECT phone or RFP using multipath propagation.
+For background information on RFP synchronization see section 9.2. - Reflective environment: Within areas containing lot of reflective surfaces (for example, metal or metal coated glass) in an open space environment the voice quality of a DECT call can be disturbed because of signal reflections which arrive on the DECT phone or RFP using multipath propagation.
 Calls may have permanent drop outs while moving and high error rates on the RFPs and DECT phones.